-Economic Shocks and Subjective Well-Being: Evidence from a Quasi-Experiment countries.
-Using the case of a sudden and unanticipated currency devaluation in Botswana as a quasi-experiment, we examine how this monetary shock affects individuals' evaluations of wellbeing.
-We do so by using micro-level survey data, which - incidentally - were collected in the days surrounding the devaluation.
-The chance occurrence of the devaluation during the time of the survey enables us to use pre-treatment respondents, surveyed before the devaluation, as approximate counterfactuals for post-treatment respondents, surveyed after the devaluation.
-Our estimates show that the devaluation had a large and significantly negative effect on individuals'

-Jacob Gerner Hariri, Christian Bjørnskov, and Mogens K. Justesen evaluations of subjective well-being.
+This article examines how economic shocks affect individual well-being in developing countries.
+Using the case of a sudden and unanticipated currency devaluation in Botswana as a quasi-experiment, the article examines how this monetary shock affects individuals' evaluations of well-being.
+This is done by using microlevel survey data, which-incidentally were collected in the days surrounding the devaluation.
+The chance occurrence of the devaluation during the time of the survey enables us to use pretreatment respondents, surveyed before the devaluation, as approximate counterfactuals for post-treatment respondents, surveyed after the devaluation.
+Estimates show that the devaluation had a large and significantly negative effect on individuals' evaluations of subjective well-being.
 These results suggest that macroeconomic shocks, such as unanticipated currency devaluations, may have significant short-term costs in the form of reductions in people's sense of well-being.